Korean Grammar Point

 아/어/여도 [a/eo/yeodo] (Even if)

-Even if it rains, I have to go to school because I have a test.
+Even if it rained, I had to go to school, because there was a test.

-Even if I have a bad cold, I have to play football, I don't want to disappoint my teammates.
+Even if I have a bad cold, I have to play soccer.
+I don't want to let my teammates down.

-Even if the weather gets cold, I will continue to take a walk, as it is the best way to relieve stress.
+Even if the weather gets cold, I'll keep taking walks.
+It's the best way to relieve stress.

 Processing keyword: 아/어/여도 [a/eo/yeodo] (Even if)